AindriyaBarua/soonami-hackathon-shhor-api/README.md

 ## Key Features

-- **Multilingual Support**: ShhorAI is designed to handle code-mixed language, a common occurrence in India where English and native languages blend.
+- **Hinglish Support**: ShhorAI is designed to handle code-mixed language, a common occurrence in India where English and native languages blend.
 - **Hate Speech Detection**: The API detects and blurs offensive content, promoting a healthy online environment.
 - **Real-time Alerts**: Companies receive real-time alerts, enabling them to make informed decisions about content management.
 - **Inclusivity and Safety**: ShhorAI is committed to inclusivity and community safety, making it an indispensable asset for businesses aiming to foster respectful and engaging online spaces.